 Today we are going to look at Lantana.

-This is Lantana camara ‘Miss Huff’.
-‘Miss Huff’ was selected from a garden in northern Georgia for its beautiful flower color as well as for its hardiness.
-‘Miss Huff’ is a very vigorous grower.
+‘Miss Huff’ grows vigorously.
 As you can see here, she will reach, in one growing season, up to 5 to 6 ft.
-‘Miss Huff’ here has really nice flowers that open up starting off as a really light kind of apricot-ish almost orange-yellow colored flower, and as they age, the outer circular part of the cluster of the flower, do darken into a really nice shade of orange.
+‘Miss Huff’s’ flower opens as a really light kind of apricot-ish, almost orange-yellow colored flower.
+As they age, the outer circular part of the cluster of the flower, do darken into a really nice shade of orange.

 To encourage ‘Mozelle’ and ‘Miss Huff’ to overwinter reliably for you in your garden, you want to make sure that you leave the woody stems each fall and winter, and don’t prune them back at that time.
 You want to wait until the following spring and that is a great time, when new growth is starting to emerge, you can cut them back to 6 to 12 inches tall.
 The reason that you don’t want to cut those back earlier than that is because they have a really corky pith in the stem.
 And, if you have a really wet winter those stems are going to absorb the moisture, and it can get back to the roots and cause them to freeze.

-Lantana, in general, is a very vigorous grower.
-It’s really going to do best in a full sun location, with a well-drained soil.
-The full sun, you want about 6 hours or more per day where you are going to get the best flower power from that sunlight.
+You want about 6 hours or more per day of full sun.
 Now, with a well-drained soil, that is really crucial for the Lantana.
-And, the reason is, that if you have a wet winter, those roots end sitting in the moisture that stays in the soil if it is not well-drained, and that can cause freeze damage to the plant.
+And, the reason is, that if you have a wet winter, those roots end sitting in the moisture.
+If it stays in the soil if is not well-drained, freeze damage can occur to the plant.

-For more information on gardening, landscaping, insect and disease problems on your plants, visit the Home & Garden Information Center web site at www.clemson.edu/hgic.
+For more information, visit the Home & Garden Information Center website at www.clemson.edu/hgic.